The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Photothermal effect

-Short definition: Conversion of light energy into heat within the targeted pigment.
+Short definition: The transformation of light energy into heat within the targeted pigment.

-The photothermal effect is the mechanism by which absorbed light energy is converted into heat, causing a rapid increase in the pigment’s temperature.
-Predominant in nanosecond (Q-switched) lasers, it causes abrupt expansion of the pigment, which then fragments through thermal stress.
-It deposits more thermal energy in surrounding tissues than the photoacoustic effect.
+The photothermal effect is the mechanism by which absorbed light energy converts into heat, causing a rapid rise in the pigment's temperature.
+Dominant in nanosecond (Q-switched) lasers, it causes an abrupt expansion of the pigment, which fragments through thermal stress.
+It deposits more thermal energy in the surrounding tissue than the photoacoustic effect.

 See also: Photoacoustic effect, Q-switched, Picosecond laser.